willinternet/midino/README.md

 - __Megalovania__[^1][^2] (from Undertale) - by *Toby Fox🦊*
 - There's just one for now ^_^'

+## Credits
+I feel like I should add the credits at the beginning so you don't need to scroll to see them:

+### Idea
+Guillem Subirats (me!)

+### Helpful/Inspirationful/*Coolful* guys!
+Unai Zampalo

+Xavi Arol

 [^1]: These samples have two files, one for the melody, and another one for the accompainment, if you connect the **A0** pin from an Arduino to the **A1** pin of another one, and vice versa, and put both `.ino` files on these, they will sync and play the song together.
 I have still not added this feature to the conversion, but you can manually add it by adding the lines of the sample file to your song.

 [^2]: Wanna have a bad time? - Sans (from Undertale)